 Mortgages are secured loans that use the value of the home you’re buying as collateral.

-It’s important to research different loan options and compare lender requirements and the costs associated with taking out the loan.
+Researching different loan options and comparing lender requirements and the costs associated with taking out a loan is important.
 Closing costs, for example, include application, title search and origination fees, as well as other costs that must be paid upfront or rolled into the loan.
 Depending on the lender, you will be required to pay between 2% and 6% of the loan amount in closing costs.

 Mortgages are repaid over time with interest, and loan terms can run from eight to 30 years.
 Most Americans need a mortgage to afford a home.
 The drawback of a mortgage is if you’re unable to make your monthly payments, the lender can seize the property.